Stuycs-K/final-project-8-siddaramaiaht-whitee/WORKLOG.md

 ### 2023-06-05

 I worked on establishing the vertices needed for the bounce method.
-I also made the game over screen correcty restart the game when the player wants to quit the game.
+I also made the game over screen correctly restart the game when the player wants to quit the game.

-### 2023-06-05
+### 2023-06-06

 I worked on the bounce method, and I got the ball to bounce more correctly.
 I also worked on the math for the other stoppers.

+### 2023-06-07

+I continued working on the math for the bounce method by trying to find the angle of rotation of the velocity around the normal vectors.
+I worked on debugging my bounce method, but forgot to commit my work.
+I found that the ball bounced two times off of the bells.

+### 2023-06-09

+I worked on finding the proper distance from a point to a line to know when to correctly bounce the ball off the side.

+### 2023-06-10

+I found the correct formulas to bounce the ball off of the slanted side.
+I implemented the formulas into my code, and now the ball bounces correctly off the side.
+I also worked on the bounce for the flippers.

 ## Eli White